-- The pre-filled syringe contains more Lucentis[®] solution than is required for a single dose - The extra volume is present to aid priming the needle and syringe in preparation for the injection
+- The pre-filled syringe contains more ranibizumab solution than is required for a single dose - The extra volume is present to aid priming the needle and syringe in preparation for the injection

-- The instructions for use in the Summary of Product Characteristics, summarized on pages 10 and 11 of this leaflet, should be closely followed to ensure accurate setting of the dose in the syringe1 - If an overdose occurs, IOP should be monitored and treated, if deemed necessary by the physician - IOP and perfusion of the optic nerve head should be monitored and managed appropriately - Paracentesis should only be carried out in cases in which the degree of increase in IOP poses a threat to vision
+- The instructions for use in the Summary of Product Characteristics should be closely followed to ensure accurate setting of the dose in the syringe - If an overdose occurs, IOP should be monitored and treated, if deemed necessary by the physician' - · IOP and perfusion of the optic nerve head must be monitored and managed appropriately - > Paracentesis should only be carried out in cases in which the degree of increase in IOP poses a threat to vision8

-Administration of Lucentis®
+Administration of ranibizumab

-- Lucentis[®] is available as either a vial kit or pre-filled syringe - Lucentis[®] should be inspected visually for particulate matter and discoloration prior to administration - Both the vial kit and the pre-filled syringe are for single use only.
-Lucentis[®] is not licensed for multi-dose, further compounding or vial splitting.
-Use of more than one injection from the vial can lead to contamination and subsequent infection - The injection procedure should be carried out under aseptic conditions: - The use of surgical hand disinfection, sterile gloves, a sterile drape and sterile eyelid speculum (or equivalent) is recommended - The periocular skin, eyelid and ocular surface should be disinfected - Adequate anesthesia and broad-spectrum topical microbicide should be administered prior to the injection - Prophylactic topical antibiotics should be used according to local clinical practice - The patient's medical history should be carefully evaluated for hypersensitivity reactions prior to performing the intravitreal procedure
+- Ranibizumab is available as a vial kit, vial with filter needle or pre-filled syringe - · Ranibizumab should be inspected visually for particulate matter and discoloration prior to administration - Both the vial and the pre-filled syringe are for single use only.
+Ranibizumab is not licensed for multi-dose, further compounding or vial splitting.
+Use of more than one injection from the vial may lead to contamination and subsequent infection - The injection procedure should be carried out under aseptic conditions: - > The use of surgical hand disinfection, sterile gloves, a sterile drape and sterile eyelid speculum (or equivalent) is recommended - > The periocular skin, eyelid and ocular surface should be disinfected - > Adequate anesthesia and a broad-spectrum topical microbicide should be administered prior to the injection - Prophylactic topical antibiotics should be used according to local clinical practice - The patient's medical history should be carefully evaluated for hypersensitivity reactions prior to performing the intravitreal procedure